joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/air-application-invokation-and-termination.md

-1. Always dispatch an `exiting` event through the NativeApplication object before calling `exit()` in application code and check that another component of your application doesn’t cancel the event.
+1. Always dispatch an `exiting` event through the NativeApplication object before calling `exit()` in application code and check that another component of your application doesn't cancel the event.

         public function applicationExit():void {
         	var exitingEvent:Event = new Event(Event.EXITING, false, true);